 Once on your computer try to put your video project on the fastest drive you have.
 If you have a choice between an SSD and a conventional hard disk, choose the SSD.
 Your read and write speeds will be much faster, so your project will load more quickly in your editing software and the video previews will be smoother.
 All in all your editing experience will be better.

 If you are not using Adobe Premiere Pro CC or Apple’s Final Cut and want to save yourself money without cutting your creative opportunities, there are two video editing apps you should consider.
 Both are cross-platform apps, powerful, and they’re also free.
 What’s not to like!
-They are HitFilm ExpressOpens in a new tab. and DaVinci Resolve 16Opens in a new tab.
+They are HitFilm Express and DaVinci Resolve 16.

 Are wireless mics better than wired?